 "I always say, I took the scenic route."
 It has been a long and adventurous journey with many interesting stops along the way.

-In addition to the events and exhibits in his own gallery, Joe Lopez' work has been displayed in numerous art museums and cultural centers including: The McNay in San Antonio, Southwest Museum of Art and the Martinez Center in Corpus Christi; Laguna Gloria Art Museum in Austin; Narzizo Martinez Cultural Center in San Benito, Texas; and the Texas A & M University Memorial Student Center.
+In addition to the events and exhibits in his own gallery, Joe Lopez' work has been displayed in numerous art museums and cultural centers including: The Martinez Center in Corpus Christi; Laguna Gloria Art Museum in Austin; Narciso Martinez Cultural Center in San Benito, Texas; and the Texas A & M University Memorial Student Center.
 He designed the official poster for Pope John Paul II's visit to San Antonio, and his artwork has appeared on posters for the San Fernando Cathedral's 250th Anniversary Celebration, and La Feria de San Fernando.
 His painting "Taquachito Night" is the cover art of a CD produced by the Smithsonian Folkways Institute, entitled "Taquachito Nights."
 His story has been told on National Public Radio (NPR), KWEX TV, CNBC (in Spanish), Hispanic Magazine, the Houston Chronicle's "Texas Magazine," San Antonio Express News, La Prensa in Toledo and San Antonio, and more.